-Which Las Vegas Pools are Open in the Winter?
+Which Las Vegas Pools are Open and Heated in the Winter?

 While most Las Vegas pools are heated nowadays, some do close for the winter months between mid-October to mid-March.
 Those that do close are usually only down for a few months during the colder season for Vegas (November – February).
 Some also close for a short time during the winter for maintenance.

 However, every hotel is different.
 If you’re unsure, contact your hotel directly.
 Or, see the chart below for a list of pools that are open during the winter months.
 If a pool is listed as open during the winter, it is a pretty safe bet that the pool is heated because it does get cold here.